al-jshen/reverse/README.md

     println!("{:?}", res.backward());
 }

-// function must have these argument types
+// function must have these argument types but can be arbitrarily complex
 #[differentiable]
 fn addmul(params: &[f64], data: &[&[f64]]) -> f64 {
     params[0] + data[0][0] * params[1]